khoih-prog/Blynk_WM/examples/Blynk_WM_Template/README.md

 # Detailed Blynk WiFi Examples

-The Arduino/Blynk sketch **Blynk_WiFiMgr_ESP32_8266_Template_HexColor.ino** is a fully-developed get-started demo program for the powerful BlynkSimpleEsp... and the newer WiFiManager (WM) libraries.
+The Arduino/Blynk sketch **Blynk_WM_Template.ino** is a fully-developed get-started demo program for the powerful BlynkSimpleEsp... and the newer WiFiManager (WM) libraries.
 It demonstrates
  * **WiFiManager Config Portal** configuration and use
  * **WiFiManager Dynamic (extended) Parameters** configuration and use
  * Use of **compiler constants** for compile-time selection